tigerfarm/tigcall/README.md

 From a web browser, people can make and receive voice calls.

 This application is ready to run.
-To deploy to [Heroku](https://heroku.com/), you will need an Heroku account (a free account will work fine) to host your application.
+To deploy to [Heroku](https://heroku.com/) (a free account will work fine), you will need an Heroku account to host your application.
 Once you have an account, stay logged in for the deployment and configuration.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/tigerfarm/tigcall)